telerik/xaml-docs/getting-started/installation/installation-installing-which-file-do-i-need.md

 For more information about how to install Telerik UI for Silverlight from a ZIP file, refer to the article on [first steps with the ZIP file installation]({% slug installation-installing-from-zip %}).
 {% endif %}

-## ZIP File Installation (latest internal build)

-The latest internal build (LIB) are regular releases containing bug fixes.

-For more information about how to install LIB, refer to the article on [latest internal build]({%slug installation-installing-lib %}).

 ## Visual Studio Extension Installation

 The Telerik UI for {{ site.framework_name }} library provides an option for preconfigured manual installation using the Telerik Visual Studio (VS) extension, which contains the Telerik UI for {{ site.framework_name }} DLLs and referenced assembly files.